 UpdateNum is an integer rather than a string (e.g., “2.3.1”) to simplify ordering.
 The Content Provider SHALL issue updates with increasing numbers.

-PrimarySpokenLanguage
+OriginalLanguage, PrimarySpokenLanguage, and VersionLanguage

+OriginalLanguage is the language associated with the original production of the work.
+OriginalLangauge usually corresponds with PrimarySpokenLanguage, although not necessarily.
+A silent movie with title cards would have OriginalLanguage associated with those title cards.
+Anime from Japan would be considered ‘jp’, even though other language audio tracks might be available.
+There may be multiple OriginalLanguge elements if more than one language is associated with work.
+For example, the movie Babel has multiple OriginalLanguage elements.
+The movie Hunt for Red October would have one OriginalLanguage (i.e., English), even though there is spoken Russian.
+Mel Brooks Silent Movie would have an OriginalLanguage of English.

 PrimarySpokenLanguage is a Primary spoken language spoken in the original production.
 That is, the language spoken by the actors, or more specifically, the language in which their lips are moving.
 It should include usage for meaningful dialog, but not an occasional word.
 For example, the movie Babel has multiple PrimarySpokenLanguage elements.
 The movie Hunt for Red October, would have two: English and Russian.
 The movie Silent Movie, even with one word spoken, would have no PrimarySpokenLanguage elements.

+VersionLanguage refers to the particular version of the work.
+This should only exist if the title was edited for a particular language release.

 AssociatedOrg

 The AssociatedOrg element provides information about organizational entities involved in the production, distribution, broadcast or other function relating to the asset.
 Often organizations provide different functions, so multiple organizations can be listed.
 The role attribute to AssociatedOrg may have one of the following values: